 Another alternative to issuing bonds to purchase equity would be to use operating cash flow to repurchase shares instead of dividends to shareholders.
+This approach would require time for AHP to implement.
+Under our recommendation to pursue the 50% debt scenario, it would take AHP 1.9 years of reinvesting all net income (1981 $445m) to repurchases to obtain the $845.9m in stock to complete the transition.
+After deducting consistent dividends of $295.7m a year, the plan would take AHP 3.4 years to complete.
+Since AHP has several large institutional investors interested in guaranteed dividend, it may be able to restructure its equity to trade common shares for preferred.
+Preferred stocks act more as debt with their consistent dividends.
+This way AHP could effectively complete a portion of the restructuring with one transaction.

 In view of AHP’s unique corporate culture, what arguments would you advance to persuade Mr. Laporte or his successor to adopt your recommendation?

 One argument that I would make is the fact that a 60% dividend payout ratio, while nice to receive has a downside to the taxable clients including individuals and corporations that own AHP stock.
 Since AHP is a C-corp., the shareholder is paying taxes twice on the dividends received.
 AHP is paying tax at the corporate level and then the shareholder pays them again at the individual level.
 By using debt and excess cash to repurchase shares, the company is effectively converting stock to debt (leveraging up the company), driving up per share earnings and hopefully offering the shareholders a higher return via share price.
 To the extent that a significant portion of AHP’s shareholder base is institutional, and then potentially tax-exempt, this would not be an effective rationale.
+Under Laporte’s strict control, the market has not worried about AHP’s large amount of free cash.
+Laporte has controlled spending and returned money to shareholders and the market has rewarded him for it.
+With new management, the market may wish to see more institutional controls put in place to encourage similar behavior.
+One excellent way to accomplish this is to add debt.
+This will focus management in keeping cash flows high to make interest payments, as well as place restrictions on new capital acquisitions.